 What’s Under the Hood

-The data currently available are outlays for Fiscal Years (FY) 2019, 2020 and 2021 as reported by the Office of Management and Budget (OMB) and projected outlays for FY 2022 from the Congressional Budget Office’s Budget and Economic Data site as of March 28, 2022.
+The data currently available are outlays for Fiscal Years (FY) 2016, 2019, 2020, and 2021 as reported by the Office of Management and Budget (OMB) and current law projected outlays for FY 2022 from the Congressional Budget Office (CBO) as of May 2022.
+FY 2023 ‘CBO Baseline’ data come from CBO current law projections as of May 2022 and FY 2023 ‘Biden’ data come from President Biden’s FY 2023 budget proposal, as reported by OMB.
 The federal fiscal year runs from October through September.
-For example, FY 2021 runs from October 1, 2020, to September 30, 2021.
-FY 2022 outlays will be updated as they become available.
+For example, FY 2021 runs from October 1, 2020 to September 30, 2021.

 As new data become available, FedGovSpend™ Explorer will be updated to reflect the most up to date projections and actual spending data in past and current fiscal years.
 Prior year outlay data typically become available when the president’s budget proposal is released early in the calendar year, except in years following presidential elections, when the release is typically delayed by several months.